Improve your SEO and build relationships with potential clients by creating a helpful website.

 For example, if you’ve identified that your niche is military clients, it makes sense to include plenty of information about VA loans, neighborhoods near your local bases, and community details that would be useful to someone who may need to relocate frequently.
 However, if your area of focus is nowhere near a military base, including too much in-depth information on VA loans or other military-specific aspects of the real estate process just ends up cluttering your site and diverting attention from the content your target audience needs most.

-In order to create well-designed web pages that establish trust and exude expertise, choose your colors, fonts, and page styles and stick to them throughout your entire real estate website.
+In order to create well-designed web pages that establish trust and exude expertise, choose your colors and page styles and stick to them throughout your entire real estate website.
+Believe it or not, even choosing the right font for your real estate site can make a difference.
 This will help keep the attention on the content you share while also helping you build a consistent brand throughout all your marketing materials.
 And be sure to spend time confirming that your site is optimized for mobile use, or you’ll leave over half of your visitors feeling frustrated.

 Use images to convey the look and feel you hope your future clients will experience with your brand.
 The images on your website might include photos of current listings, photos that highlight the beauty of the area you serve or graphics that help explain a complicated process in the real estate world.